boucadair/network-attachment-circuits/draft-boro-opsawg-ntw-attachment-circuit.md

   augment "/nw:networks/nw:network" {
     description
-      "Add a list of AC profiles";
+      "Add a list of profiles.";
+    container specific-provisioning-profiles {
+      description
+        "Contains a set of valid profiles to reference in the AC activation.";
+      uses vpn-common:vpn-profile-cfg;
+    }
     list ac-profile {
       key "id";
       description
-        "maintains a list of AC profiles";
+        "Maintains a list of AC profiles.";
       leaf id {
         type string;
         description